Two-Stage Robust Optimal Operation of Distribution Networks Considering Renewable Energy and Demand Asymmetric Uncertainties: Confidence Level-Based Information Gap Decision Formulation

 DNs face significant uncertainties associated with RESs and load demands, necessitating a framework for uncertainty management.
 IGDT offers a non-probabilistic, non-fuzzy alternative that effectively handles uncertainties without the need to predefine the uncertainty extent \cite{igdt_Ben_Haim}.
 The commonly used envelope-bound modelling by IGDT is shown below:

 where the variable $\delta$ represents the uncertainty extent.

 The uncertainty modelling $\bm{\mathit{\Psi}}(\tilde{\bm{\xi}}, \delta)$ highlights the gap between the forecasted values and unknown information.
 For a given $\tilde{\bm{\xi}}$, an increasing $\delta$ enhances the risk-averse capability, leading to a more costly solution, as it requires more resources to ensure performance and reliability under uncertainty.
 A major achievement of IGDT is its risk-averse capability, which refers to the maximum uncertainty extent obtained by driving the actual system performance towards the desired target.
-As Fig.~\ref{fig:symmetric distribution} shows, IGDT maximizes the uncertainty extent (safe region) to enable robust operational strategies.
-This is particularly advantageous in the energy dispatch field when the clear performance targets, such as the operational cost, are set by the distribution system operators.
-Under the desired target, the risk-averse capability against uncertainties associated with RESs and load demands is maximized.
-Consequently, this paper applies IGDT to handle the uncertain parameters in \eqref{eq:deterministic_matrix}, which thus can be reformulated as follows:
+As Fig.~\ref{fig:symmetric_distribution} shows, IGDT maximizes the uncertainty extent (safe region) to enable robust operational strategies.
+This is particularly advantageous in the energy dispatch field when clear performance targets, such as the operational budget, are set by the DSO.
+Under the desired target, the risk-averse capability is maximized.
+Consequently, this paper applies IGDT to handle the uncertain parameters in \eqref{eq:deterministic_matrix}, which can thus be reformulated as follows:

 IGDT formulation in \eqref{igdt} is a two-level optimization model.
-At the upper level, the objective is to maximize the uncertainty extent while enforcing the constraints \eqref{igdt3}-\eqref{igdt8}.
-The lower level is specified in \eqref{igdt8}-\eqref{igdt9}, where $\sigma$ represents the deviation factor that defines the acceptable degree of budget excess, and $\Lambda_{0}$ is the system performance under the expected scenario.
+At the upper level, the objective is to maximize the uncertainty extent while enforcing the constraints \eqref{igdt3}--\eqref{igdt8}.
+The lower level is specified in \eqref{igdt8}--\eqref{igdt9}, where $\sigma$ represents the deviation factor that defines the acceptable degree of budget excess, and $\Lambda_{0}$ is the system performance under the expected scenario.
 Through this two-level framework, robust performance $\overline{\Lambda}$ is deliberately driven towards the desired budget $(1+\sigma) \Lambda_{0}$, ultimately enabling the optimal uncertainty extent.